facuellarg/go-guide/readme.md

 ```

 In this case the function `hello` will be called when a petition to /hello be do it. <br>
-`Note`:the filter for the method must be do it using the request parameter in the handle function.
+`Note`:the filter for the method must be do it using the request parameter in the handler function.

 ##### Listen and Serve